jbonigomes/JungleGallery/readme.md

 be found in the comments section of the language file (at the top)

-- On `config.php`, add the new language to the `$language` array (in the language section), the key should be the ISO 639-1, same as above and the value should be the language name as it should be displayed
+- On `config.php`, add the new language to the `$language` array (in the language section), the key should be the `ISO 639-1`, same as above and the value should be the language name as it should be displayed

   - For example, to add Portuguese language, a new line that reads